Skip to Content

 Harvest the entire plant, being careful not to leave the root base behind, as it is the slightly bulbous area just above the roots that is most desirable.

-Clean the vegetable by immersing it upside down in the water to remove any soil that has gathered in between the leaves.
+Clean the vegetable by immersing it upside down in the water to remove any soil gathered between the leaves.

 6. Parsnips